jan-grund/oTree-Survey-with-AI-Chatbot/README.md

 experimental stimulus, not the object of study.

 The repository was written for one specific study, which is included in full and can serve as a template.
-That study — *From Epistemic Endpoint to Exemplar:
+That study — *Humble Answers, Humbler Users?
-Testing Humble AI as a Metacognitive Intervention* (master's thesis, University of Duisburg-Essen) — varied whether the chatbot expressed intellectual humility while keeping the content of its answers the same, and measured how that affected participants' own thinking.
+An Experiment on AI-mediated Intellectual Humility* (master's thesis, University of Duisburg-Essen)—varied whether the chatbot expressed intellectual humility while keeping the content of its answers the same, and measured how that affected participants' own thinking.
 It was run with 563 participants recruited via Prolific.